 View our Ground Cherries Recipes & Tips Here.

-Growing Conditions: Provide lots of sunlight or artificial light.
-If you must place pots on your windowsills, be aware that it may get very hot on sunny days and very cold at night.
-Plants may dry out or get frost or heat damage.
+Provide lots of sunlight or artificial light.
+If you must place pots on your windowsills, be aware that it may get very hot on sunny days and very cold at night which may cause the plants to dry out or get frost or heat damage.
 Turn containers frequently to allow plants to grow evenly.
-Protect plants from extreme temperature swings.
-Room temperature is fine.
 Water whenever potting mix is dry to the touch.
-Feed regularly with any balanced water-soluble fertilizer.
-It is better to feed with a weak solution every time you water (constant feed), than with a strong solution every 2 weeks.
+Feed regularly with any balanced water-soluble fertilizer with a weak solution every time you water (constant feed), rather than a strong solution every 2 weeks.
 You may also use a slow release fertilizer especially for containers, such as SmartCote Hanging Basket Food.
-Organic alternatives would be Jolly Farmer Earthworm Castings.
+Organic alternatives would be Earthworm Castings.
 Removing 1-2 sets of leaves from each stem or “pinching” may help some varieties stay bushy and produce more flowers.

 Pests and Diseases: Ground cherries do not have any major pests or diseases.